apache/arrow/format/Layout.md

 The Arrow format is little endian.

+## Alignment and Padding

+As noted above, all buffers are intended to be aligned in memory at 64 byte boundaries and padded to a length that is a multiple of 64 bytes.
+The alignment requirement follows best practices for optimized memory access:

+* Elements in numeric arrays will be guaranteed to be retrieved via aligned access.
+* On some architectures alignment can help limit partially used cache lines.
+* 64 byte alignment is recommended by the [Intel performance guide][2] for data-structures over 64 bytes (which will be a common case for Arrow Arrays).

+Requiring padding to a multiple of 64 bytes allows for using SIMD instructions consistently in loops without additional conditional checks.
+This should allow for simpler and more efficient code.
+The specific padding length was chosen because it matches the largest known SIMD instruction registers available as of April 2016 (Intel AVX-512).
+Guaranteed padding can also allow certain compilers to generate more optimized code directly (e.g. One can safely use Intel's `-qopt-assume-safe-padding`).

+Unless otherwise noted, padded bytes do not need to have a specific value.

 ## Array lengths

 Any array has a known and fixed length, stored as a 32-bit signed integer, so a